 Most of the time, rabbits develop cataracts due to old age.
 But it could also be due to their diet, trauma, and e. cuniculi.

 E. cuniculi, a parasite that infects the eyes and nervous system, is one of the major causes of blindness in rabbits.
-E. cuniculi can infect the rabbit’s eye and brain within a month of exposure.
+Within a month of exposure, E. cuniculi can infect the rabbit’s eyes and brain.

-Scratched eyes is usually caused by irritation due to foreign bodies like mange and mites.
-It could also be caused by bedding and hay getting stuck in the rabbit’s eye causing irritation.
+Scratched eyes are usually caused by irritation due to foreign bodies like mange and mites.
+It could also be caused by bedding and hay getting stuck in the rabbit’s eye, causing irritation.

-- Clumsiness or regularly bumping on things when running
+- Clumsiness or regularly bumping into things when running

-- Going in wrong direction when being called
+- Going in the wrong direction when being called

 - Pupil not responding to light